Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 - AutoPitch Corrector
 - AutoTime Stretcher

-The current setup is robust and capable of handling complex audio processing tasks.
-However, there are some trade-offs:

 Precision: Depending on the quality of the user's input, the accuracy of the LLM's interpretation and the subsequent commands it generates could vary.
 There is a potential risk of inaccurate command generation or misinterpretation of the user's intent.

 Efficiency: As the system involves multiple scripts and moving parts, the process flow might not be as efficient as it could be with a more streamlined setup.
 Any lag in communication between scripts or modules could slow down the overall operation.